huang-sien/Pytorch-Mobile-Custom-Model/README.md

     Follow Pytorch turtorial
-    Put your model.pt to ./PyTorchDemoApp\app\src\main\assets and delete other .pt Open PyTorchDemoApp in Android Studi
+    Put your model.pt to ./PyTorchDemoApp\app\src\main\assets and delete other .pt Open PyTorchDemoApp in Android Studio
     Constants.java : you need to follow your training classes to change the name VisionListActivity.java : line 18 change name to your model name (model.pt) Run in your Mobile